MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 # Use LLMs Effectively

-LLMs are a useful, practical productivity tool.
+LLMs are a useful, practical, productivity tool.
 They can help us do some tasks better and other tasks quicker.
 LLMs have been trained to provide relevant helpful responses to any questions we may pose to them.
 For example, they can:
 * provide step-by-step instructions for a task,
 * draft a letter with the right tone and style,
 * review and suggest improvements to a document or text,